 - Tags the selection as a form field.

 - Tags a selected figure and caption as a single tag.
 Any text contained in the tag is defined as a caption.
 Useful for tagging photos and captions and preventing caption text from being incorrectly added to adjacent text blocks.
-Figures may still require alternate text.
+Note: Unless the caption actually describes the image, the figures will still require alternate text.

 - Heading 1, Heading 2, Heading 3

-- Tags the selection as a first, second, or third level heading tag.
+- Tags the selection as a first, second, third, fourth, fifth, or sixth level heading tag.
 You can convert heading tags to bookmarks to help users navigate the document.
-Additional heading levels (4, 5, 6) are available from the Tags panel.

 - Tags the selection as a formula.
-Because speech software may handle formula tags differently from normal text, you may want to add a description using alternate text.
+Note: Because speech software may handle formula tags differently from normal text, you should still add alternate text.

 - Tags the selection as a background element, or artifact, removing the item from the tag tree so that it does not appear in the reflowed document and is not read by screen readers.